denxv/TGV2RayScraper/README.md

 ## Disclaimer

 This software is provided "as-is".
-The author is **not responsible** for any damage, data loss, or other consequences resulting from the use of this software.
+The author **is not responsible** for any damage, data loss, or other consequences resulting from the use of this software.

 **Important:** Intended for educational/personal use only.
 The author is not responsible for:

-* Misuse, including spamming or overloading Telegram servers.
+* Misuse, including spamming or overloading Telegram servers
-* Unauthorized data collection.
+* Unauthorized data collection
-* Legal or financial consequences.
+* Legal or financial consequences

 Use responsibly and comply with platform terms.